UPR-MicrobiomeLab/The-microbial-biosphere-of-the-coral-Acropora-cervicornis-in-Northeastern-Puerto-Rico/README.md

-# LIST OF ALL THE FILES AVAILABLE IN THIS REPOSITORY:
+# LIST OF ALL THE 45 FILES AVAILABLE IN THIS REPOSITORY (SCRIPTS, FIGURES AND INTERMEDIARY FILES):
 	README.md
 	Figure 2 beta and alpha div.pdf
 	Figure 4-ricketsialles.pdf